Genivia/ugrep/README.md

     ug -rl -Ocpp 'xyz'

-To recursively list all files in the working directory and below that are not ignored by a specific .gitignore file:
+To recursively list all files in the working directory and below that are not ignored by a specific .ignore file:

+    ug -rl '' --exclude-from=.ignore
-    ug -rl '' --exclude-from=.gitignore
+    ug -rl '' --ignore-files=./.ignore

+> `--ignore-files=FILE` with a `FILE` pathname (i.e. includes path separators)
+> behaves the same as `--exclude-from=FILE` with an absolute `FILE` to apply to
+> all files and directories to search.
+However, `--ignore-files` differs
+> slightly in that globs match both files and directory names, whereas
+> `--exclude-from` globs match files only and match directories with the syntax
+> `glob/`.

 To recursively list all files in the working directory and below that are not ignored by one or more .gitignore files, when any are present: